 I need a shirt that says “I ate at IKEA, I’m glad I lived to tell the tale!”
 Just kidding.
-Marcela had been wanting to go to IKEA for a while now so I granted her one yearly wish and took her there.
+Marcela had wanted to go to IKEA for a while now, so I granted her one yearly wish and took her there.
 As we came up the escalators, just south of us was the IKEA restaurant.
 Everyone seems to mention their Swedish Meatballs.
-I decide, “Hey self, get the Swedish Meatballs”.
+I decide, “Hey self, get the Swedish Meatballs.”

 Marcela goes for the Chicken Fingers and Fries.

 The Chef is very daring I must say as the special for the day is Chicken Wings and Fries.
 Where does this guy come up with this stuff?
-2 Cookies for $1=Yes, 2 Garlic Breads for a $1=Yes.
+2 Cookies for $1=Yes, two pieces of Garlic Bread for a $1=Yes.
 Food= well, it tastes like the big bagged items you might find at a Costo or Sam’s Club.
 The two sides, the Mac n Cheese and Mashed Potatoes were better than the Chicken Tenders or Swedish Meatballs.
-The Garlic Bread was Garlic Bread, nothing bad just the expected.
-Unfortunately I had to wash this down with a Pepsi, luckily no pictures were taken of this moment.
-Marcela liked the Cookie but then again she likes all sweets.
-And just when you think this post would be over, as I’m waiting to leave IKEA I see their Bistro/Exit Cafe.
-1 thing catches my eye at the Exit Cafe, Hot Dogs.
-1 thing catches Marcela’s eye, Frozen Yogurt.
+The Garlic Bread was Garlic Bread, nothing horrible just the expected.
+Unfortunately, I had to wash this down with a Pepsi; luckily no pictures were taken of this moment.
+Marcela liked the Cookie, but then again she loves all sweets.
+And when you think this post would be over, as I’m waiting to leave IKEA I see their Bistro/Exit Cafe.
+One thing catches my eye at the Exit Cafe, Hot Dogs.
+One thing catches Marcela’s eye, Frozen Yogurt.
 The deal for the Hot Dog is 2 Hot Dogs with Chips and a Drink for $2.

 There’s also some Pizza deal.
-I’m thinking most employees must eat here for lunch with those prices (spoken like a former retail slave).
+I think most employees must eat here for lunch with those prices (spoken like a former retail slave).
 The Hot Dogs are pretty good and I never even try the Chips although I do take them home.
-Even the fountain Pepsi wasn’t too bad or maybe that’s because I was thirsty after walking around their 293,000-square foot store.
-Plus Marcela liked her Yogurt, and we got 2 new bookshelves.
+Even the fountain Pepsi wasn’t too bad, or maybe that’s because I was thirsty after walking around their 293,000-square foot store.
+Plus Marcela liked her Yogurt, and we got two new bookshelves.
 All in a day’s work, now about that t-shirt….

 151 NW 136th Ave, Sunrise, FL